Athena Swan Initiatives

 The Network for Early Career Researcher Development

-The Athena SWAN supports The Network for Early Career Researcher Development (NERD) was developed led by a committee of ECRs from across ICAMS, the Institute for Infection, Immunity and Inflammation (III) and the Institute for Cancer Sciences (ICS).
+The Athena SWAN supports The Network for Early Career Researcher Development (NERD) was developed led by a committee of ECRs from across SCMH, the School of Infection and Immunity (II) and the School of Cancer Sciences (SCS).
 The aim is to provide career support, information and advice for ECRs.

 NERD organises events for ECRs including grant writing seminar and mock grant panels.